 In addition to the national-level City Planning Law, various regional laws apply to the use, planning and zoning restrictions of real estate properties.
 Therefore, it is difficult to determine exactly what laws apply to any given property, and the best way is to confirm with the municipality in which the property is located.
 This is typically done by real estate brokers.

 If the property is located within an area categorizes as a “city planning area”, then as a general rule, a development permit is needed to develop the property.
 Within the city planning area there are main two categories, “urbanization promotion areas” and “urbanization control areas”.
 Generally speaking, development is more restricted in urbanization control areas than in urbanization promotion areas; in urbanization promotion areas, as long as all the general requirements are satisfied, a development permit should be issued, while in urbanization control areas, development is prohibited unless permitted under some exception.

 There are around twelve categorises of land use zones in city planning areas which provide a pattern for land-use zoning, such as residential, commercial and industrial uses.
 Each land use zone has specifications concerning the uses of building which can be constructed in the zone.

 Who can be liable for environmental contamination on real estate?

-When you buy or sell real estate, the seller and the purchaser can agree upon the allocation of any liabilities which may arise from environmental issues regarding the subject properties, by the making of relevant representations and warranties and indemnification provisions and other related terms in their agreement.
+In sale and purchase transactions of commercial real estate, seller and purchaser typically agree upon the allocation of liabilities which may arise from the environmental issues regarding the subject properties.

 Is expropriation of real estate possible?